niederhuth/Genomic-epigenomic-mechanisms-mediate-long-term-effects-of-prenatal-hormones-on-offspring-phenotype/README.md

 conda env create -f scripts/zebra-finch-brains.yml
 ```

 **3)** You will now need to create a symbolic link within this environment for methylpy to work.
+This will require you to cd into the environment located
+in your anaconda (or miniconda) directory.

 ```
 cd miniconda3/env/zebra-finch-brains/lib